Skip to main content

 bytes5Block message queue (optional)

-When receiving state entries from the state response messages (Definition 40), the node can verify the entries with the entry proof (id 1 in KeyValueStorage) against the merkle root in the block header (of the block specified in Definition 39).
-Once the state response message claims that all entries have been sent (id 3 in KeyValueStorage), the node can use all collected entry proofs and validate it against the merkle root to confirm that claim.
+When receiving state entries from the state response messages (Definition 45), the node can verify the entries with the entry proof (id 1 in KeyValueStorage) against the Merkle root in the block header (of the block specified in Definition 44).
+Once the state response message claims that all entries have been sent (id 3 in KeyValueStorage), the node can use all collected entry proofs and validate them against the Merkle root to confirm that claim.

-See the the synchronization chapter for more information (Chapter 3).
+See the synchronization chapter for more information (Chapter 3).

 A state request is sent to a peer to request the state at a specified block.
 The message is a single 32-byte Blake2 hash which indicates the block from which the sync should start.

-Depending on what substream is used, he remote peer either sends back a state response (Definition 40) on the /dot/sync/2 substream or a warp sync proof (Definition 41) on the /dot/sync/warp.
+Depending on what substream is used, the remote peer either sends back a state response (Definition 45) on the /dot/sync/2 substream or a warp sync proof (Definition 46) on the /dot/sync/warp.

 TypeIdDescription